koral--/android-gradle-localization-plugin/README.md

 ##Configuration
 `localization` extension in `build.gradle` can contain several configuration options.
-All of them except CSV file location are optional and has reasonable default values.<br>
+All of them except CSV source are optional and has reasonable default values.<br>
-CSV file location. __Exactly one of them__ must be specified:
+CSV source. __Exactly one of them__ must be specified:
 * `csvFile` - CSV File, Gradle's `file()` can be used to retrieve files by path relative to module location or absolute
 * `csvFileURI` - CSV file URI
+* `csvGenerationCommand` - shell command which writes CSV as text to standard output.
+Command string should be specified like for [Runtime#exec()](http://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#exec-java.lang.String-).
+Standard error of the command is redirected to the standard error of the process executing gradle, so it could be seen in the gradle console.

 CSV format:
 * `defaultColumnName` - default='default', column name which corresponds to default localization